Relation between state-distinction power and disturbance in quantum measurements: Introduction

-In this paper, we study another qualitative representation of information disturbance relation.
-Each operation space has a rich structure and the order structure introduced in the prior study\cite{Heinosaari2013} is not the unique one.
-We employ an order in the observable space determined by the state-distinction power discussed in \cite{Busch1989,Heinonen2005}.
-An order relation in the channel space is introduced by focusing on the invariant observables, which has a natural interpretation in terms of the quantum non-demolotion measurement \cite{Braginsky1980,Grangier1998,Lupascu2007}.
-We show that these order relations are related to each other by an information disturbance trade-off relation.
-In addition, we present a quantitative information disturbance trade-off relation motivated by this qualitative relation.
+While the argument above was entirely based on the post-processing induced order, the order is not a unique one that has operational meaning.
+The objective of this study is to examine another qualitative representation of the information-disturbance relation.
+We employ an order in the observable space determined using the state distinction power\cite{Busch1989,Heinonen2005}.
+Two order relations in the channel space are introduced by focusing on the invariant observables, which can be naturally interpreted in terms of the quantum non-demolition measurement \cite{Braginsky1980,Grangier1998,Lupascu2007}.
+We demonstrate that these order relations are related to each other by qualitative and quantitative information-disturbance relations.

-The rest of the paper is organized as follows: In section~\ref{sec:preliminaries} the basic notions used throughout the paper are introduced.
-In section~\ref{sec:preorder}, we introduce order relations in the observable space and the channel space.
-Section~\ref{sec:infodist} discusses a trade-off relation in terms of the order structure.
-In section~\ref{sec:quantitative} we discuss a quantitative tradeoff relation between measures characterizing state-distinction power and nondisturbance.
+The rest of the paper is organized as follows.
+In section~\ref{sec:preliminaries} the fundamental concepts used throughout the paper are introduced.
+In section~\ref{sec:preorder}, an order relation in the observable space and two order relations in the channel space are introduced.
+In section~\ref{sec:infodist} the relations among the orders are discussed, and the qualitative and quantitative relations are obtained.
+In addition, a sequential measurement is discussed by comparing it with a result within the post-processing order.